MeerKar/PWA-Text-Edit/README.md

 To build this text editor, had to start with an existing application and implement methods for getting and storing data to an IndexedDB database.
 Have used a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Render using the [Render Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/render/render-deployment-guide).

 ## Problem